mg4di/Youtube-Downloader/README.md

 FOR LINUX : JUST INSTALL THE FFMPEG WITH YOUR DEFAULT PACKAGE MANAGER DiSTRO

-run the app in your terminal and type => python app.py make sure python already installed at you device.
+run the app in your terminal and type => python app.py